JoPaas/Behavioral-Cloning/writeup_report.md

 My model consists of a convolution neural network inspired from NVIDIAS solution for a end-to-end CNN that predicts steering angles from camera images.
 It uses three convolutional layers with 5x5 and two with 3x3 filter sizes and depths between 24 and 64 (model.py lines 85-95).
 After those there are in total four fully connected layers to get the linear steering angle from the last convolutions output.

 The model includes RELU layers to introduce nonlinearity (code lines 85-87), and the data is normalized in the model using a Keras lambda layer (code line 82).
 Also the inpus are cropped to get rid of the sky and far away landscape as well as the hood of the vehicle (code line 83).
+The following images show the cropping.

+![alt text][image3] ![alt text][image6]

 #### 2. Attempts to reduce overfitting in the model